 How well would I conduct the crucial 2-hour activity without worrying about the team building event?
 What would I pack for the event?
 What if my client didn’t like my job after all the efforts?
 And anyway, was team building worth my time seeing that I had 3 writing jobs to be completed in 5 days?

 It was settled.
 To my surprise, the 2-hour activity went well and my family didn’t have any plans for the afternoon.
-Everyone had too much in their plate to think of partying.
+Everyone had too much on their plate to think of partying.

-At the team building event that I got to know my client and her team better.
-We had 3 hours of intense activities followed by 2 hours of thorough debriefing over dinner; a perfect learning experience for all.
+During team building event I got to know my client and her team better.
+We had 3 hours of intense activities followed by 2 hours of thorough debriefing over sumptuous dinner; a perfect learning experience for all.

-What if I had said no in the name of thinking over it?
+Imagine if I had said no in the name of thinking over it.

 All I needed was to say YES!